masyngrisel/final/BA/README.md

 - **RapidMiner Correlation Matrix**: The images in RapidMiner showing the process used to clean data and create a correlation matrix.
 - **Tableau Sales Dashboard**: A dashboard created on Tableau that displays Sales and Average Time to Deliver, Annual Sales, Sales by Month, and Average Time to Deliver.
 This dashboard is interactive and features slicers as well.
 - **RapidMiner Logistic Regression Model**: Logistic Regression Model example using RapidMiner.
+- **Data Analytics Capstone Paper**: Paper describing in depth the skills I have learned, how I learned them, my strenghts, and weaknesses in the area of Data Analytics.

 ## Key Skills Demonstrated
 - Data cleaning and preparation